Modern orthodontia includes a variety of appliances and treatment options, enabling better results and shorter treatment times than ever before.

 Yes!
-Braces can be worn with crowns and veneers.
+If you have crowns or veneers, you can still wear braces.
 Your orthodontist may want to move the teeth more slowly and/or keep a closer eye on the affected teeth, but your dental work will not prevent you from being able to straighten your smile.

 + Can braces lengthen teeth?

 The length of your tooth doesn’t change with braces, but your teeth may look longer if the movement has caused more of the crown to be exposed from under the gum.

 + Are braces safe to wear during pregnancy?

 While braces themselves pose no danger during pregnancy, hormonal changes may make orthodontic treatment more challenging.
 For example, your gums may become swollen and be more easily irritated by the braces.
 Or you may crave foods that are restricted during orthodontic treatment.
 Even so, as long as x-rays have been completed and there are no other complications, you should be able to successfully straighten your smile during pregnancy.